eunomia-bpf/nvbit-tutorial/tools/record_reg_vals/README.md

 }
 ```

-The key aspects of instruction selection and register analysis:

-1. We select instructions based on criteria (specific opcodes, instruction types, etc.)
-2. We identify registers of interest in the instruction's operands
-3. We insert a call to `record_reg_val` with:
-   - The instruction's predicate for conditional execution
-   - An opcode ID to identify the instruction type
-   - A pointer to the communication channel
-   - The number of registers to record
-   - The actual register values via `nvbit_add_call_arg_reg_val`
+The key aspects of instruction selection and register analysis: we select instructions based on criteria (specific opcodes, instruction types, etc.), identify registers of interest in the instruction's operands, and insert a call to `record_reg_val` with the instruction's predicate for conditional execution, an opcode ID to identify the instruction type, a pointer to the communication channel, the number of registers to record, and the actual register values via `nvbit_add_call_arg_reg_val`.

 ### 2. Receiver Thread for Processing Register Data